Scroll down to see all events. Read our calendar for abstracts of research & education going on at Sagehen.

 Other Housing Options

-There are no private rooms at the field station, but course participants may bring a tent and camp on site if preferred.
+There are no private rooms at the field station, but course participants may camp on site if preferred.
 There is no discount for camping, since you will still be using all other station facilities.
 Course participants may not cook for themselves, nor opt out of catering.
 Please note dietary preferences on the registration form.
 Hotels in nearby Truckee, CA are an option for participants who require more amenities, but travel time of at least 1/2-hour each way will take away from valuable informal networking and field experience, not to mention sleep.
 The course consists of very full days and summer road work delays are always a factor, so we discourage this option.

 In addition to course materials described below, see our list of what you need to bring for your stay at Sagehen.